Geodesics in the space of relatively K\"ahler metrics: A Chen--Tian style formula

 Our goal is now to expand the usual Chen--Tian formula in \(k\) and identify the \(k^{n-1}\)-coefficient to produce a similar formula for the functional \(\mathcal{N}\).
 Recall the functionals \(H\), \(R\) and \(I\) from the Chen--Tian formula; we will denote by \(H_k\), \(R_k\) and \(I_k\) their counterparts for \(\omega_k\), and expand each of these separately.
-We remark that the slope has an expansion which we shall not write down explicitly, but is essentially the same as \eqref{eq:slope_expansion}.
+We remark that the slope has an expansion which we will not write again explicitly, but is the same as \eqref{eq:slope_expansion}, with \([\omega_B]\) in place of \(L\) and \([\omega_X]\) in place of \(H\).